cjvanlissa/tidySEM/cran-comments.md

-# Version 0.1.0
+# Version 0.1.1

-This resubmission addresses the comment by CRAN-maintainer Uwe Ligges:
+This resubmission addresses the comment by CRAN-maintainer Jelena Saf:

-* Please single quote software names in the Description field of the
-  DESCRIPTION file as in 'Mplus'.
+* Please make sure that you do not change the user's options, par or working directory.
+If you really have to do so, please ensure with an *immediate* call of on.exit()
-    + We have done as requested; we had already done this in all R/Rd files,
+  + I have done as requested; line 73 of R/syntax-estimate.R now reads: on.exit(setwd(oldwd))
-      but forgot the DESCRIPTION file.
-Apologies!
-* Is there some reference about the method you can add in the Description
-  field in the form Authors (year) <doi:.....>?
-    + There is no reference as of yet.
-After publishing to CRAN, the next step will be to write a tutorial paper.
+  + Unfortunately it is necessary to change the working directory, because the R-package 'MplusAutomation' did not respect file paths until I reported this as a bug.

 ## Test environments